starksm64/iotresearch/README.md

 	* **Range**: 300m Outdoor, 30m Indoors
 * [X-10](http://en.wikipedia.org/wiki/X10_(industry_standard)) - is a protocol for communication among electronic devices used for home automation (domotics).
 It primarily uses power line wiring for signaling and control, where the signals involve brief radio frequency bursts representing digital information.
 A wireless radio based protocol transport is also defined.
 * Z-Wave - [Z-Wave protocol](http://www.z-wavealliance.org/technology) is an interoperable wireless RF-based communications technology designed specifically for control, monitoring and status reading applications in residential and light commercial environments.
 Mature, proven and broadly deployed (25 million products sold worldwide), Z-Wave is by far the world market leader in wireless control, bringing affordable, reliable and easy-to-use 'smart' products to many millions of people in every aspect of daily life.
-* Zigbee - [ZigBee] (https://www.zigbee.org/Standards/Overview.aspx) After 10 years and millions of implementations every year, ZigBee standards prove you can rely on the widest variety of smart and easy-to-use products for just about anywhere you work, live or play.
-Our innovative standards are designed to let product manufacturers help their customers create their own Internet of Things and M2M wireless sensor networks to gain greater control of, and even improve, everyday activities.

-	ZigBee lets you easily and cost-effectively add intelligent new features that improve the efficiency, safety, security, reliability and convenience of your products.
-You can help your customers save both energy and money, or give them the tools they need to gain control of their homes.
-It's even possible to help people maintain their independence and allow them to closely monitor their health and fitness.

 ## Wired
 --------------------